I’m no wildlife expert but Caithness is a place with very accessible wildlife. It is worth keeping an eye out as you explore the area.

 The RSPB centre at Forsinard also do walks with bird observation in mind.

-For any bird watching enthusiast St John’s Pool is a must.
-Their website catalogs what to expect to see and some of their rarer bird sightings.
+For any bird watching enthusiast St John’s Pool is a must with good viewing facilities.
+This Facebook Page page gives an idea of what to expect to see and some of their rarer bird sightings.

-Caithness offers habitats which are scarecly found elsewhere in the UK for moths.
-The website listed below gives detailed information on the wide range of species that can be found in the area.
+Caithness offers habitats which are scarcely found elsewhere in the UK for moths.
+This link gives detailed information on the wide range of species that can be found in the area.

 If you like getting out on the water there’s even more to see in the sea.
 Harbours, castles, sea caves, stacks all look a little more impressive and there is a better view of the cliff bird colonies.
 Adventure trips with Caithness Seacoast are very regular leaving from Wick harbour.
 Their website alone is worth visiting for the photos and they regularly post whale sightings etc on their Facebook page.

 Over the last few years along with the increase in seals we have had an increase in the number of orca “killer whale” sightings around Caithness.
 Many of our guests have seen them especially when taking the ferry to Orkney.
 We have even seen a pod in Thurso Bay – a little disconcerting for the surfers.
-To get information on marine sightings of whales and porpoises around the Caithness Coast as well as excellent photographs of what can be seen (on land as well as sea) this Caithness Sea Watching Page is very good.
+To get information on marine sightings of whales and porpoises around the Caithness Coast this Sea Watching Website is very good.
 Also this guide to the “Wild Coastal Trail” gives a good sample of what can be seen and when.

 Can be seen almost every day during the tourist season on the little island in the middle of the Thurso river in the middle of town.
 The bottom of the stacks at Duncansby is also a good place to find them.
 Generally seals are very common in the area and on many beaches you will find them.
 Harbours such as Portskerra, Lybster etc. are also excellent places to see them.